Results 1 - 10

 - Add to MetaCart

-Abstract One of the central problems in machine learning and pattern recognition is to develop appropriate representations for complex data.
-We consider the problem of constructing a representation for data lying on a low dimensional manifold embedded in a high dimensional space.
-Drawing on the correspondence between the graph Laplacian, the Laplace Beltrami operator on the manifold, and the connections to the heat equation, we propose a geometrically motivated algorithm for representing the high dimensional data.
-The algorithm provides a computationally efficient approach to non-linear dimensionality reduction that has locality preserving properties and a natural connection to clustering.
+One of the central problems in machine learning and pattern recognition is to develop appropriate representations for complex data.
+We consider the problem of constructing a representation for data lying on a low-dimensional manifold embedded in a high-dimensional space.
+Drawing on the correspondence between the graph Laplacian, the Laplace Beltrami operator on the manifold, and the connections to the heat equation, we propose a geometrically motivated algorithm for representing the high-dimensional data.
+The algorithm provides a computationally efficient ap-proach to nonlinear dimensionality reduction that has locality-preserving properties and a natural connection to clustering.
 Some potential applications and illustrative examples are discussed.
-1 Introduction In many areas of artificial intelligence, information retrieval and data mining, one is often confronted with intrinsically low dimensional data lying in a very high dimensional space.
-Consider, for example, gray scale images of an object taken under fixed lighting conditions with a moving camera.
-Each such image would typically be represented by a brightness value at each pixel.
-If there were n 2

 Interactive Graph Cuts for Optimal Boundary & Region Segmentation of Objects in N-D Images